-This article analyzes the costs of content marketing, as well as how to create and market great content (in particular, blog content) so that provides high conversion rates, for maximum ROI (Return On Investment).
+This article analyzes the costs of content marketing, as well as how to create and market great material (in particular, blog content) so that provides high conversion rates, for maximum ROI (Return On Investment).

 What does content cost to create?

-- pay someone to create content
+- pay someone to do it for you

-This kind of simplifies the equation a bit because it doesn't take into account the fact that the content itself must be of very high quality - if it is going to earn money for you or your business.
+This kind of simplifies the equation a bit because it doesn't take into account the fact that the material itself must be of very high quality - if it is going to earn money for you or your business.